 Having a side hustle or a business not only multiplies your earning potential but also exponentially increases the variety of cards you can apply for, propelling you closer to your next dream vacation.

 With that said, a gentle reminder to only apply for credit cards that you can comfortably pay once your statement comes around.
-Paying those hefty credit card fees is antithetical to the frugality principles I espouse in this blog.

-I hope the actionable tips outlined in this post can pave the way for you to acquire your first-ever Chase Business Credit Card.
-Feel free to reach out anytime for questions!
+I hope the actionable tips outlined in this post can help you get approved for your first-ever Chase Business Credit Card.

 Good luck!